-Facebook's Libra is really a 'zuckbuck' says lawmaker
+Facebook's Libra is really a 'Zuck buck' says lawmaker

 Continue Reading Below

-In two days of bruising testimony, Facebook cryptocurrency chief David Marcus, faced tough questions from lawmakers on both sides of the aisle who are concerned about Zuckerberg's involvement, privacy, oversight and whether the currency can easy manipulated, potentially against the U.S. dollar.
+In two days of bruising testimony, Facebook cryptocurrency chief David Marcus faced tough questions from lawmakers on both sides of the aisle who are concerned about Zuckerberg's involvement, privacy, oversight and whether the currency can easy manipulated, potentially against the U.S. dollar.

 |Ticker